 |Members||Belinda Mentha, Craig Pruszinski, Diane Owen, Elise Ferris, Michelle Lawrence and Michelle Marshall|

 |Member Protection Information Officer||Angelo Annetta|

 HOW TO JOIN

 If you are interested in joining or trying out the club please contact the president or a coach (see Contacts Page) We will arrange for a free assessment for your child and they can swim for two weeks free as a try out period.
 After the come n try period has finished the swimmer will then need to become an official member of the club.

 Note that swimmers graduating from Learn to Swim programs must be able to swim proficiently in Freestyle, Backstroke, Breaststroke and have the beginnings of Butterfly.

 Membership and training fees are set by the committee.
-Accounts are distributed at the beginning of each term (quarterly) and can be paid to the attendance steward and can be paid by EFT or via direct debit.
+Accounts are distributed at the beginning of each term (quarterly) and can be paid by EFT or via direct debit.
 Contact the Club Treasurer (by treasurers email) for more details.

 The swimming season runs from 1 October - 30 September of each year.

 Please note that aside from the ANNUAL CLUB MEMBERSHIP FEE and SQUAD TRAINING FEES, there is also an additional annual SWIMMINGSA MEMBERSHIP FEE